 Key Deadline: You have two years from the date of death to file in Florida.

 Losing a loved one is devastating, and the pain intensifies when the loss was preventable.
-Medical mistakes, car accidents, and workplace incidents cause thousands of deaths annually, 224,935 accidental deaths occurred in the U.S. in 2021 alone.
+Medical mistakes, car accidents, and workplace incidents cause thousands of deaths annually; in 2021 there were approximately 219,487 accidental (unintentional injury) deaths in the U.S. (per CDC provisional data), with leading causes including drug overdose/poisoning, motor vehicle crashes, and falls.

 While no amount of money can replace your loved one, Florida law allows families to seek compensation.
 A wrongful death lawsuit provides financial stability and holds negligent parties accountable.